Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-02/README.md

 ## Canvas

 Loops are a tool to repeat a task a number of times.
-Use them to automate repetative code.
+Use them to automate repetitive code.

 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration
 - https://eloquentjavascript.net/02_program_structure.html